Dynamic-Capital/theprojectarchive/README.md

 # The Project Archive

 This repository contains the marketing site for The Project Archive, a creative studio based in the Maldives.
 The site is built with [Next.js](https://nextjs.org/) and animated with [Framer Motion](https://www.framer.com/motion/).
+It now also supports simple 3D scenes via [Three.js](https://threejs.org/) and [@react-three/fiber](https://github.com/pmndrs/react-three-fiber), animated with [framer-motion-3d](https://github.com/pmndrs/react-three-fiber).

 Tailwind CSS is compiled during the build using PostCSS instead of a CDN runtime.